How To Monitor Website Uptime Using ‘Uptime Robot’

 To remove the site(I hope you don’t) from monitoring, just click the Delete button.

 That’s all for now.
 I will be soon here with another useful guide.
-If you find this guide helpful, please share it on your social networks and support OSTechNix.
+If you find this guide helpful, please share it on your social, professional networks and support OSTechNix.

 Thanks for stopping by!